 Any software would leave the task of understanding qualifying projects and providing technical narratives on your lap.
 These can be complex and are, usually, the most time-consuming part of the work ForrestBrown does for our clients.

 It’s not just the writing aspect.
 It’s gathering the relevant information, speaking to the relevant experts, condensing it into an understandable narrative for HMRC and vetting the document for quality and accuracy.

 That’s why ForrestBrown has invested and continues to invest, in a multi-disciplinary team of chartered tax advisers, industry sector specialists and former HMRC R&D tax credit inspectors.

 What R&D tax claims preparation software can (and can’t) do:

-- Provide you a template for the supporting claim documents.
+- Provide you with a template for the supporting claim documents.

-- Help you understand what additional information HMRC need alongside the CT600
+- Help you understand what additional information HMRC needs alongside the CT600

 - Reduce the risk of spreadsheet errors.

 - Work with internal experts and professionals to capture the full value of the R&D tax credit claim.

 - Establish a good working relationship with HMRC on you and your clients’ behalf.